cj1128/handmade-hero/README.md

 - Use `CompareFileTime` to compare file time
 - Use `GetModuleFileName` to get exe path and use it to build full dll path
 - We can use MAX_PATH macro to define length of path buffer

+### Day 23: Looped Live Code Editing

+- Define `win32_state` to store InputRecordIndex and InputPlayingIndex, we only support one slot now
+- Press L to toggle input recording
+- Store input and memory into files
+- Use a simple jump to test our looped editing
+- We can use `WS_EX_TOPMOST` and `WS_EX_LAYERED` to make our window the top most one and has some opacity
+- We can do it in `WM_ACTIVATEAPP` message so when the game loses focus it will be transparent